The Wife from the Dragon Palace: Lapcha people

-Chung people
+Chuang people

-In a tale from the Chung people titled The Third Son and the Magistrate, three sons, after their father dies, each learn a trade.
-The youngest brother becomes a fisherman and catches a carp alongside other fishes, and takes care of it.
+In a tale from the Chuang people titled The Third Son and the Magistrate, three sons, after their father dies, each learn a trade: the elder becomes an idler and starves to death; the middle brother plants vegetables and becomes a gardener; the youngest sees some fishermen in the river and decides to become one.
+One day, he catches a carp alongside other fishes, and takes care of it.
 A man appears some time later, reveals the carp was him, a son of the Dragon King, and takes the fisherman to his father's underwater court.
 The human gains a white chicken, which is the disguise of a daughter of the Dragon King.
 The Dragon King's daughter reveals herself and marries the human.
-A local magistrate sees the human form of the Dragon King's daughter - now on land with her husband - and wishes to possess her, so he sets impossible tasks for the humble fisherman.
+A local magistrate sees the human form of the Dragon King's daughter - now on land with her husband - and wishes to possess her, so he sets impossible tasks for the humble fisherman: first, to catch 120 red carps of same size and weight; next, for the fisherman's wife to weave a bolt of blue cloth as long as the road; thirdly, to produce a flock of red sheep; lastly, to bring 120 monsters to the magistrate.
 The man accomplishes every task with the help of his wife and her underwater family.